Sponsored post. Sustainable tourism - Thailand takes the lead is written by Circle Colberg.

 You can also take part in one of the projects that support sustainable tourism.
 Elephant nature park was built in Chiang Mai, however also found in Cambodia.
 Visit the beautiful elephants, which have a safe and bright future.
 You have the opportunity to have a guided tour of elephant paradise, make yourself available as a volunteer and learn more about how the lives of Thais have been associated with the great beast through the ages.

 Bangkok is for many travelers the starting point and base for trips around Thailand.
 Although one is often only a short time in Bangkok, the hours of the day must be fully utilized.

-This accommodation makes a great effort for sustainable tourism.
-Ranging from minimizing CO2 emissions by recycling and sorting garbage to being self-sufficient with their 'vertical kitchen garden'.
+This property is committed to sustainable tourism.
+From minimizing CO2 emissions by recycling and sorting rubbish to being self-sufficient with their 'vertical vegetable garden'.

 In addition, Bangkok is something of a shopping paradise.
 Support the locals and their wares by visiting the flea markets around the city.
 Remember to bring your own shopping bag, as plastic bags are no longer available in supermarkets and shops for reasons of the environment.

 These Thai islands create sustainable tourism together